 The RJPs have been identified by the NSW Government as areas of land that are of local significance based on economic enablers.
 The intention of the RJP is to encourage private investment and generate jobs.
-To attract investors, the NSW Government is seeking to create a place-based planning framework that streamlines the approval process, removing statutory barriers and enhancing investment certainty.
+To attract investors, the NSW Government is seeking to create a place-based planning framework that enhances investment certainty.
 Four locations have been chosen for the first round of this initiative: Albury, Richmond Valley, South Jerrabomberra, and Namoi.